tools-study/journal/drafts/draft_60.md

 ---

 ## §5.
-Mathematical Framework — The Long-Range Segmentation Fidelity Bound (F441–F446)
+Mathematical Framework — The Long-Range Segmentation Fidelity Bound

 We formalise the gating obstacle on whole-mouse-brain reconstruction — error compounding along long-range axons — as a renewal process.
-All formulas are new (none reuse F1–F440 from prior research drafts) and all variables are defined at first use.

 ### F441 — Renewal-process error rate along neurites